Comprehensive Vulnerability Analysis is Necessary for Trustworthy LLM-MAS: A Comprehensive Framework for LLM-MAS Vulnerability Analysis

 \underline{\textit{Hijack agent profile ($P_i$).}} Agent profiles significantly guide behaviors, thus compromising them severely impacts the overall system performance.
 A distinct characteristic of LLM-MAS is that collective profile configuration defines inter-agent collaboration.
 In systems such as MetaGPT and ChatDev, different agents fulfill specific roles (manager, designer, engineer) to collaboratively develop software requested in the initial query.
 Therefore, different agent roles can have distinct effects on the system performance, and a comprehensive evaluation on the threats introduced by these roles is necessary.
-In addition, malicious agents with strategically designed profiles can cause severe consequences, such as introducing irrelevant contents, compromising productive collaboration, infecting benign agents and eventually break the normal functions of the system.

 Furthermore, with the rise of Agent-to-Agent (A2A, \cite{google2025a2a}) protocols and the support for external agent integration, profile-based attacks have become increasingly feasible.
-This highlights the growing need to identify vulnerabilities in these standard protocols—such as weak authentication of agent profiles~\citep{csa2025threat} and profile poisoning attacks, where fake agent credentials are injected into the system.
+This highlights the growing need to identify vulnerabilities in these standard protocols—such as weak authentication of agent profiles~\citep{csa2025threat} and profile poisoning attacks, where fake agent credentials are injected.

 \underline{\textit{Tools ($T_i$).}} Existing benchmarks evaluate single-agent system vulnerabilities when tools return compromised values \cite{ruan2023identifying, zhan2024injecagent, zhu2025demonagent}.
 As documented in Table \ref{tab:benchmark_type}, agent systems demonstrate significant vulnerability to malicious tools, with Attack Success Rates (ASR) ranging from 20\% to 87\%.
 In LLM-MAS, with more than one agents in the system, malicious tools can also indirectly impact other agents.
 For example, in a planner-executor system \cite{langgraph_plan_execute}, malicious tools can directly change the output of the executor, while indirectly impacting the behavior of the planner.